 Seems like some of our folks out there need a little assistance in figuring out where they are.
 So sift through the information presented and draw conclusions to infer which place it is!

 Combine background knowledge with the clues provided to draw inferences and determine the place that is being referred to.
-Children of grade 4 and above will benefit in developing inference skills.
+Children of grade 4 and grade 5 will benefit in developing inference skills.

 Help students enhance their higher-order thinking skills as they understand the implied facts and also learn to update their thought process continually.
-Our inference printable serves this objective suitably.
+Our printable inference worksheet serves this objective suitably.

 Now here comes the best of inferences and goes like this!
 Students come up with stories; funny, weird or spooky and using the template tell us the why, when or how of the incidents, to justify their inferences.